Foot Physical Therapists

-And if you needed surgery, foot physical therapy represents the best way to get back to full strength.
+And if you needed surgery, feet physiotherapy represents the best way to get back to full strength.
 Contact TRI Physical Therapy today!

 Like most people, you likely take your feet for granted — that is, until you stub your toe or experience some other kind of foot pain.
 When one or both feet hurt, it can be painful enough to limit your mobility.
-Foot pain can take you out of the game and force you to the sidelines.
+This type of pain can take you out of the game and force you to the sidelines.

-Physical therapy offers a multi-faceted approach to healing your foot.
-The goal of physical therapy isn’t to help you manage the pain, but to provide you with the appropriate corrective exercises and therapies that result in you living pain-free.
-Physical therapy gets you off the sidelines and back into the game.
+Feet physical therapy offers a multi-faceted approach to healing your foot.
+The goal of the physiotherapy for feet isn’t to help you manage the pain, but to provide you with the appropriate corrective exercises and therapies that result in you living pain-free.
+Feet physical therapy gets you off the sidelines and back into the game.

-Your New York City physical therapist conducts a thorough assessment to determine which foot therapy may best suit your condition.
-The first step is the diagnosis, the cause of your foot pain.
-If your doctor made a diagnosis before sending you to your local physical therapy practice for treatment, your therapist still has to test your range of motion and level of pain.
+Your foot physical therapist conducts a thorough assessment to determine which treatment may best suit your condition.
+The first step is the diagnosis, the cause of your pain.
+If your doctor made a diagnosis before sending you to your local physical therapy practice in Brooklyn for treatment, your foot therapist still has to test your range of motion and level of pain.

-During your treatment, your therapist shows you how to do specific exercises to improve your range of motion and build strength.
+During your treatment your foot therapist shows you how to do specific exercises to improve your range of motion and build strength.
 The length of time you need foot therapy depends on the severity of your injury or medical condition.
-You may feel some discomfort during your physical therapy sessions, but that’s part of the healing process.
-The pain soon goes away.
+You may feel some discomfort during your PT for your feet sessions, but that’s part of the healing process.
+The foot pain soon goes away.

-You need to listen to your physical therapist and practice the prescribed foot exercises every day exactly as you do them in the office.
-Being lackadaisical about the exercises not only slows your recovery time, but may even cause your foot pain to worsen.
-After each session, make sure you use the RICE method: rest, ice, compression and elevation.
+You need to listen to your local physical therapist or foot therapist at Tri PT in Brooklyn and practice the prescribed exercises every day exactly as you do them in the office.
+Being lackadaisical about the exercises not only slows your recovery time but may even cause your feet pain to worsen.
+After each physiotherapy for feet and toes session, make sure you use the RICE method: rest, ice, compression, and elevation.

 Types of Foot Physical Therapy

-An aggressive physical therapy plan may include treatments such as:
+An aggressive foot physical therapy plan may include treatments such as: